hyunkyu-Park/66DaysOfData/README.md

   ㆍThe interview results came out right away.
 Unfortunately, I faced the result of being eliminated, but I would like to think it was a good opportunity to fill in the parts that would have been difficult to study if I studied alone.
   ㆍI had my first class at an elementary school in Jincheon, Chungbuk.
 I had two classes, and the children were more interested in artificial intelligence than I thought, so I was able to have fun.
 From next week, we are going to have many classes in earnest.
 I should think about what kind of study or project I should do in my spare time except for class preparation.

+__Day 65__

+ㆍ Studied SQL's  ORDER BY method DECS, and LIMIT method.
+ㆍ Solved SQL questions from 'Programmers' where offers several algorithm questions using methods that I have learned today.